-Select a Constitutive relation to describe the macroscopic properties of the medium (relating the electric displacement D with the electric field E) and the applicable material properties, such as the relative permittivity.
-For a description of the constitutive relations Relative permittivity, Polarization, and Remanent electric
+Select a Dielectric model to describe the macroscopic properties of the medium (relating the electric displacement D with the electric field E) and the applicable material properties, such as the relative permittivity.
+For a description of the constitutive relations Relative permittivity, Polarization, and Remanent electric displacement, see Constitutive Relation D-E as described for the Charge Conservation node for the Electrostatics interface.
+The constitutive relations specific to Electric Currents are:

-- Dielectric losses: uses the constitutive relation D = ε0(ε'+ε")E. Specify that the Relative permittivity (real part) ε' (dimensionless) and the Relative permittivity (imaginary part) ε" (dimensionless) must be taken From material or be User defined.
-For User defined, select lsotropic, Diagonal, Symmetric, or Anisotropic and enter values or expressions in the field or matrix.
-The default is 1. - Loss tangent, loss angle: uses the constitutive relation D = ε0ε'(1+jtanδ)E. Specify the Relative permittivity (real part) ε' (dimensionless) and Loss angle δ (SI unit: rad). - Loss tangent, dissipation factor: uses the constitutive relation $\mathbf{D} = \varepsilon_0 \varepsilon' (1+j\tan\delta) \mathbf{E}$.
-Specify the Relative permittivity (real part) ε' (dimensionless) and the Dissipation factor tan δ (dimensionless).
+- Dielectric losses: uses the constitutive relation D = ε0(ε' jε")E. Specify that the Relative permittivity (real part) ε' (dimensionless) and the Relative permittivity (imaginary part) ε" (dimensionless) must be taken From material or be User defined.
+For User defined, select Isotropic, Diagonal, Symmetric, or Full and enter values or expressions in the field or matrix.
+The default is 1. - Loss tangent, loss angle: uses the constitutive relation D = ε0ε'(1 jtanδ)E. Specify the Relative permittivity (real part) ε' (dimensionless) and Loss angle δ (SI unit: rad). - Loss tangent, dissipation factor: uses the constitutive relation $\mathbf{D} = \varepsilon_0 \varepsilon'(1 j \tan \delta) \mathbf{E}$ .
+Specify the Relative permittivity (real part) $\varepsilon'$ (dimensionless) and the Dissipation factor tan $\delta$ (dimensionless).